 Having your roof and gutters inspected and cleaned before winter starts will help you avoid damage to your home and costly repairs.
-Once the snow and ice start flying, you won’t be able to get up on your roof to clear it, so it’s important to do it now.
+Roofing is an important part of home maintenance.
+Once the snow and ice start flying, you won’t be able to get up on your roof to clear it, so it’s essential to do it now.

 5. Install a Humidifier